stitchdata/docs/_saas-integrations/chargebee/v1/chargebee-v1.md

 feature-summary: |
   Stitch's {{ integration.display_name }} integration replicates data using the {{ integration.api | flatify }}.
 Refer to the [Schema](#schema) section for a list of objects available for replication.

+  This integration supports {{ integration.display_name }} sites that use version 1.0 or version 2.0 of {{ integration.display_name }}'s Product Catalog.
+The Product Catalog version your site uses determines which tables and fields you can select for replication, however.
+Refer to the [Table and field availability and {{ integration.display_name }} product catalogs section](#product-catalog-versions) for more info.

 # -------------------------- #
 #      Setup Instructions    #